Bi-Level Reinforcement Learning Pathway for Sim-to-Real Optimality: Bi-level RL

-where $Q^{\pi_{\phi}}$ is the critic of in-sim policy $\pi_{\phi}$ \textit{as seen} by the real world, $\rho^{\pi_{\phi}}$ is the discounted Markov chain density resulting from using in-sim policy $\pi_{\phi}$ in the real world, and \eqref{eq:nabla_theta_log_pi} is result of chain-rule with \ac{ift} condition.
-To update the simulation parameters via \eqref{eq:real_world_spg}, we must compute the sensitivity of the in-sim \ac{rl} solution with respect to the simulation parameters, represented by the gradient $\nabla_{\theta}\phi$.
+where $Q^{\pi_{\phi}}$ is the critic of the in-sim policy $\pi_{\phi}$ \textit{as seen} by the real world, $\rho^{\pi_{\phi}}$ is the discounted Markov chain density resulting from using in-sim policy $\pi_{\phi}$ in the real world, and \eqref{eq:nabla_theta_log_pi} is the result of the chain-rule with the \ac{ift} condition.
+To update the simulation parameters via \eqref{eq:real_world_spg}, we must compute the sensitivity of the in-sim \ac{rl} solution with respect to simulation parameters, given by the gradient $\nabla_{\theta}\phi$.
 Computing \(\nabla_\theta \phi\) is the only additional component of \eqref{eq:real_world_spg} compared to the classic \ac{spg}.
-We now introduce two lemmas that will help us compute \(\nabla_{\theta}\phi\) and derive the full expression for the real-world \ac{spg} in \eqref{eq:real_world_spg}.
-Note that the $\partial$ in Lemma~\ref{lem:mc_sensitivity} and Lemma~\ref{lem:policy_eval_sensitivity} denotes either the partial derivative with respect to $\phi$ or $\theta$.

-\begin{lemma}[Sensitivity of a Markov Chain] Sensitivity of the expected value operation of a function \(\eta(s_k,a_k)\) under a Markov chain induced by policy \(\pi_\phi\) under the transition model \(f_\theta\) is given by: